 The SharePoint Admin Center isn’t a ‘set-it-and-forget-it’ tool, it’s where you monitor what’s going on in your ever-changing environment.

-SharePoint Online provides central administration that’s integrated with the Microsoft 365 admin center.
-It’s also possible to open separate admin centers for various services which can be used for managing the available settings for the individual services, although this largely depends on the plan and region the organization falls into.
+SharePoint Online provides central administration integrated with the Microsoft 365 admin center.
+It’s also possible to open separate admin centers for various services, which can be used for managing the available settings for individual services.
+However, this largely depends on the plan and region the organization falls into.

 According to Drew, one of the best ways to tackle SharePoint administration is to become familiar with the other areas in Microsoft 365 that impact file collaboration.
-Some settings for Groups, Teams, and SharePoint in Microsoft 365, particularly related to sharing and group/team and SharePoint site creation, overlap with each other.
+Some settings for Groups, Teams, and SharePoint in Microsoft 365, particularly related to sharing and group/team and SharePoint site creation, overlap.

 - Use app-based permissions for automation activities such as SharePoint reporting, instead of using SharePoint admin role accounts or user-based identity.